snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 )
 ```

 The tables will be styles with a Mantine theme.
-For more information refer to the [TypographyStylesProvider](components/typographystylesprovider) section.
+For more information refer to the [TypographyStylesProvider](/components/typographystylesprovider) section.
+You can disable these styles by setting `withTypographyStyles=False`

+To add controls in the toolbar for table features, see the Custom Controls section below.

 .. exec::docs.richtexteditor.table